 On the whole, you can do the following with the help of WhatsApp:

-WhatsApp has a rich functionality, flexible system of settings adjustment, simple and user-friendly interface, high performance.
-That is why WhatsApp became one of the most popular messengers in the world and many entrepreneurs want to know how to create a chat application like WhatsApp.
+WhatsApp has rich functionality, a flexible system of settings adjustment, a simple and user-friendly interface, and high performance.
+That is why WhatsApp became one of the most popular messengers in the world, and many entrepreneurs want to know how to create a chat application like WhatsApp.

 Steps on how to create app like WhatsApp

-If you plan to create app like WhatsApp, you should follow these steps below:
+If you plan to create an app like WhatsApp, you should follow these steps below:

 - Step 1.
-Choose a proper business model to keep up with to build app like WhatsApp
+Choose a proper business model to keep up with to build a messaging app like WhatsApp

 - Step 2.
-Find experienced developers that know how to make app like WhatsApp
+Find experienced developers that know how to make an app like WhatsApp

 - Step 3.
 Consider team's location